joshuatz/linkedin-to-jsonresume/README.md

 ```

 > Even if you have the repo inside of a local static server, you can't inject it via a script tag or fetch & eval, due to LI's restrictive CSP.

+If you do want to find the actual injected code of the extension in Chrome dev tools, you should be able to find it under `Sources -> Content Scripts -> top -> JSON Resume Exporter -> {main.js}`

 ---